Comparison guide4 min readBy Ian Rennie

 Sturdy is a modern alternative that can feel promising on row-stagger hardware, but it still needs a real retraining window before the low-redirect design becomes meaningful in practice.

 The point of Sturdy is not magic speed.
-The point is choosing a different training system and then practicing it consistently enough to make the switch worthwhile.
+The point is choosing a different training system and committing to it long enough for the switch to pay off.
+That means accepting weeks of slower typing before your new layout starts to feel natural.

 Stay with QWERTY if you want zero setup friction and do not want to manage a newer community layout.
 Move to Sturdy only if the modern roll-heavy design matters enough that you will practice it consistently.